Baddaboo/I-Am-Away/README.md

 - The Automator script exits, and the screensaver should still work as it normally does, prompting you for a password, if you have one, or unlocking with your Apple Watch:

 ![](Images/unlock.png)

-- It's much simpler and easier than [using System Preferences every time you need a break.](http://osxdaily.com/2012/10/21/custom-screen-saver-message-mac-os-x/).

 ## Notes & FAQ
 - You may need to set the `Messages` screensaver text to some value to ensure macOS has a value saved for it.